Skip to content Skip to footer

 Once you have someone engaged, then it becomes the evaluation stage.
 When we talk about evaluation, we definitely don’t mean resume evaluation.
 Resumes can introduce bias into your hiring process and have you focus on skill proxies rather than actual skills.
 That’s why we always recommend implementing an objective framework-based assessment as the very first step after an applicant shows interest in your company.

 You also don’t have to just have one assessment.
-Implement a baseline assessment as the first step of your hiring process but also take the time to craft logical, skill-based questions for the phone and in-person interviews.
+Implement a baseline assessment with a set cut-off assessment score as the first step of your hiring process.
+Then, take the time to craft job-relevant, skill-based questions for phone and in-person interviews.
 You want to make sure you have a consistent hiring process where you’re asking all candidates the same thing.
 Otherwise, you’re injecting potential bias into the process which could catch up with you in the long run.

 Tips for Drafting Interview Questions